volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 ## Control Command

-The most important feature of KeyboardAndMouseRecorderPlayer is its functionality to set a Control Command which takes a screenshot of a particular area of the screen or of a window and compares it to one previously taken in order to take decision to stop execution of next commands or continue.
+The most important feature of kmRecorderAndPlayer is its functionality to set a Control Command which takes a screenshot of a particular area of the screen or of a window and compares it to one previously taken in order to take decision to stop execution of next commands or continue.
 Without this, some commands